 For several years after his time at Oxford, Howard Graves taught at West Point.
 Greg chose to follow a similar course for his military career.

 After Howard Graves moved to Texas, Seidel was eager to have him come to Dallas and speak to students about his own leadership experiences.
-That proved a difficult chore, first because of the disease and second because of the demanding schedule Graves maintained as chancellor through his illness.
+That proved a difficult chore, first because of the disease and then because of the demanding schedule Graves maintained as chancellor through his illness.

 Ultimately, Seidel chose to make a trip to College Station and record a video interview with his long-time friend.

 Among Greg Graves most prized possessions is a DVD of Seidel’s interview with his father.
-In a postscript to the discussions about leadership, Graves spoke frankly with Seidel about his illness and his faith.
+In a postscript to the pair’s discussions about leadership, Graves spoke frankly with Seidel about his illness and his faith.

 On the DVD, Seidel sets the tone for what Graves has to share about his Christian life by referencing the oxygen tank sitting just off camera.
 While Graves has an optimistic attitude, his physical appearance and raspy voice belie the ravages of both his disease and the chemotherapy he’d undergone.